midhunrajds/Real-Estate-Insights/README.md

 ## Conclusion
 The analysis will provide valuable insights into the residential property market, including trends in property prices, the price-to-rent ratio, and the impact of various factors on property values.
 These insights can assist individuals in making informed decisions about
-By leveraging these insights, you can make more informed decisions when it comes to buying, renting, or investing in properties
+By leveraging these insights, you can make more informed decisions when it comes to buying, renting, or investing in properties.